WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 ---

-### 4.2 Institutional Logic: Embedding Reform through the Transparency Implementation Group
+### 4.2 Institutional Logic: Embedding Transparency in Governance

 Having established why transcripts matter conceptually, the next question is *where* this remedy can be operationalised.
 The answer lies within the **Transparency Implementation Group (TIG)** — the body created by the President of the Family Division to translate transparency principles into day-to-day judicial practice.